 For the most part, my pregnancy was uneventful.
 I suffered from morning sickness until 22 weeks, and came down with a ridiculous amount of sinus infections, colds, flus and even pertussis.
 I had two out of the three migraines I have ever experienced during this pregnancy, and some pre-term contractions that left me pretty nervous, but overall, things were relatively mellow.
 I started getting pretty regular braxton hicks contractions around 36 weeks, some of which made me think it might be time, only to disappear and fizzle out as soon as I attempted to time them.
 The back pain was the worst part of it all.
 I practically lived at the chiropractor’s office.
 I started going once a week at 30 weeks, then twice a week at 35 weeks and by 37 weeks, I was going three times a week.

 I watched some television with my husband and by 11pm, I noticed my contractions were picking back up, even when I was leaning back and relaxing.
 I timed them for a while and they seemed to be picking up again.
 They started hurting more and were getting pretty uncomfortable.
 Moving was beginning to hurt and changing positions was painful.
-By 3am, I was 100% sure I was in labor, but I decided to do my best to sleep while I could.
+By 3am, I was 100% sure I was in labor, but I decided to do my best to sleep while I could, I had the white noise machine which usually would help me to sleep better but I knew there was something off.
 I knew it was only going to get worse and as a doula, I have seen the importance of resting in early labor firsthand, as well as the impact that rest or lack of can have on a woman’s birth.
 I slept the best I could until 7am, waking up with each contraction.

 I got out of bed at 7am, got in the bath tub and texted my sister, my friend and my doulas, letting them know it was time.
 It wasn’t unbearable yet, but it was hurting and requiring my focus.
 I knew that by the time my doulas arrived, I would likely need them.
 My sister texted me back letting me know she was on her way to school but her dad would drop her off.
-She showed up just in time to get my oldest ready for school (I had completely forgotten she needed to get ready) and to the bus stop while I laid in the tub.
+She showed up just in time to get my oldest ready for school (I had completely forgotten she needed to get ready) and to the bus stop while I laid in the tub, and she is taking a speech pathology for children class you it was impossible for her to miss school.

 When I got out of the tub, I started cleaning my house, pausing for contractions.
 Prior to giving birth, I had been very worried about my birth pictures looking awful because of the house being a mess.
 I had a housekeeper for a while, but she was also pregnant and her doctor told her she needed to stop working for a while due to some problems.
 Because of this, I was extremely worried about the house and how it would look in the photos.
 I kept telling everyone that I was almost willing to go to the hospital if it meant the pictures would have a clean background!
 Fortunately, my sister, Tori, my friend, Chelsea and I were able to get the house in decent shape and my husband took the other two kids to my grandma’s house.